The Effects of Nationalism, Politics, and Free Speech on Universities and Colleges across the country.

 In other words, we become mentors to them while not dissuading them from their dreams or downplaying their opinions.

 We must, in the 21st Century, define success in a new way with new metrics.
 The development of wisdom, discrimination, and ethics in students has become equally if not more important a task than teaching students the business of business (or whatever subject they are studying).
-We must help them develop as people, as the future leaders in our world.
+We must help them develop as people and as future leaders in our world.

 And isn’t that the highest compliment we can pay to one another?